 First Option: Just Fix it

 Developers are encouraged to take an active approach with the Framework, including future updates and development.
 If you find a problem or bug and can fix the issue directly, then you can fix the issue and submit a pull request against the repository.
+Not sure how to get started with submitting a pull request?
+You can view pull request tutorials in the Joomla! documents site.

 Second Option: Report it

 If you find an issue in a Framework package and cannot fix the issue directly, then the next step is to report the problem.
 Issues can be reported on the Joomla!
 Framework organization under the appropriate package.
 Submitting an issue here will help everyone track issues in a central location.
 Please be available to add comments and respond to questions related to your issue as other developers begin assisting in writing code to fix the issue.
+More information regarding reporting issues can be found here.

 Other Option: Learn it

 Perhaps as you're working with the Framework you find a feature or an issue that you are simply unsure about how to use it.
 In this case, it would not be appropriate to attempt either of the steps listed above.
 You can take advantage of the Joomla!
 Framework mailing list where you can get help from other developers.
+Be respectful and courteous in the mailing list and you will receive quick helpful feedback to help you better utilize the Framework to its full potential.

 A Clock will be displayed showing changing time with Hour , minutes and seconds.